Khan/wonder-blocks/packages/wonder-blocks-data/components/data.md

 strategies (such as using local storage instead of memory).
 Any custom cache provided is ignored during SSR.

-When retrieving data from cache, the framework will invoke the custom cache with any in-memory cache entry the framework has for the value being requested.
-The custom cache can then opt to:
+When retrieving data from cache, the framework will ask the custom cache for its entry.
+If the custom cache returns an entry, that is used.
+If the custom cache returns `null`, the framework will look for a corresponding in-memory entry with which the framework has been initialzied, and if there, store the entry in the custom cache and then return it.

-1. Include that value in its own cache
-2. Delete it from the in-memory cache
-3. Return `null`, a different cached entry, or the same entry
+`remove` and `removeAll` methods are also provided for removing values from the in-memory cache.

 #### Client-side behavior